inloco/kafka-elasticsearch-injector/README.md

 ## Usage

-To create new injectors for your topics, you should create a new deployment with your configurations.
-You can use existing deployments in `deploy/` as a template.
-Just remember to change the app name and the metadata related to it.
+To create new injectors for your topics, you should create a new kubernetes deployment with your configurations.

 ### Configuration variables
 - `KAFKA_ADDRESS` Kafka url. **REQUIRED**